Florida Books: The Best Books Set in the Sunshine State

 Book Summary

-Cecilia James has a new career as a music journalist, and she’s a sucker for a great love song.
-Her personal life with her father and boyfriend are both struggling, but she’s soon distracted by a music mystery as she writes a story for Rolling Stone.
+Cecilia James has a new career music journalist and sucker for a great love song.
+Although her personal life with her father and boyfriend are both struggling, she’s pulled into a music mystery as she writes a story for Rolling Stone.

 Rock star Eddie Vee once dedicated his hit love songs to Sara Friedman, but then he disappeared into anonymity.
-Sara moved thousands of miles away toward a life she and Eddie once opposed.
+And Sara moved thousands of miles away toward a life she and Eddie once opposed.
 Can Cecilia convince them to open up about their broken hearts?
-Along the way, you’ll find many page-turning twists in both Cecilia’s and Sara’s lives.
+Along the way, you’ll find many page-turning twists in the lives of both Cecilia and Sara.

 Florida Keys Mystery Series book covers